SpectacularAI/unity-wrapper/README.md

 ## Copyright

 The examples in this repository are licensed under Apache 2.0 (see LICENSE).

+A list of 3rd party copyright notices that should be included in redistributions is provided within `unity-examples/Assets/SpectacularAI/Plugins/<operating system>/LICENSE`.

 The SDK itself (not included in this repository) is proprietary to Spectacular AI.
 For commerical licensing options and more SDK variants (ARM binaries & C++ API),